bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 fuel-grid-install-wps-prod-2026-fbp2026
 ```

-## 4. Run the Job
+## 4. Run the Job in Production

-Unsuspend the job when the staged raster, image tag, database target, and object-store target are
+Unsuspend the production job when it is ready to run.
-confirmed.

 ```bash
 oc -n <namespace> patch job/<job-name> --type=merge -p '{"spec":{"suspend":false}}'